write2abhi/k8s-wordpress-mysql/readme.md

-This repo consists k8s mnifest files to deploy a two tier Wordpress MySQL application.
+This repo consists of k8s mnifest files to deploy a two tier Wordpress MySQL application.

 Wordpress is deployed to *wordpress* namespace and MySQL is deployed to *mysql* namespace.